 And wee also participated to a famous event in Italy “Cartoons on the Bay” to pitch the series, but unfortunately…nothing happened! 😦

-So, we went back to Rome, in Rainbow, to work on another successful tv series “Mia&Me” and this time we had to deal just with layouts
+So, I went back to Rome, in Rainbow, to work on another successful tv series “Mia&Me” and this time I had to deal just with layouts

 The only animation I made was the transformation of the main character, re-used for each episodes